composer/composer/doc/06-config.md

 Defaults to `false`.
 If `true`, the Composer autoloader will only load classes from the classmap.
 Implies `optimize-autoloader`.

+## apcu-autoloader

+Defaults to `false`.
+If `true`, the Composer autoloader will check for APCu and use it to cache found/not-found classes when the extension is enabled.

 ## github-domains

 Defaults to `["github.com"]`.
 A list of domains to use in github mode.
 This is